Clarity Capital

 Clarity Capital is an investment firm based in Tel Aviv, Israel.
 Founded in 2007, the firm serves high-net-worth families and institutions including arts, educational endowments, and philanthropic endowments.
-It invests in the public equity, fixed income, and alternative investment markets across the globe managing over $1 billion in assets.
+It invests in the public equity, fixed income, and alternative investment markets globally, managing over $1 billion in assets.

 History

 Clarity Capital was founded in 2007 by four partners: Tal Keinan, David Steinhardt, Jay Pomrenze, and Sender Cohen.
 It was founded under the name KCPS, an acronym of the firm's founding partners.
-The firm was founded to creating a global financial services industry in Israel, following the Israeli high-tech industry model.
+The firm was founded to create a global financial services industry in Israel, following the Israeli high-tech industry model.

-Prior to the capital markets reforms in Israel, which began to take place is 2005, the establishment of a global financial center in Israel was not possible, but once major reforms were implemented the firm's partners saw an opportunity to create a new global industry in Israel.
+Prior to the capital markets reforms in Israel, which began to take place is 2005, the establishment of a global financial center in Israel was not possible.
+After major reforms were implemented, the firm's partners saw an opportunity to create a new global industry in Israel.
 Clarity Capital has since been cited as the first significant exporter of financial services from Israel.

 The firm has served as an advisor to the Israeli government on related policy and legislation.
 Notably, Tal Keinan served on the Advisory Board of the Ariav Commission, the Bank of Israel, and Finance Ministry task force on the creation of a global financial center in Israel.

-In 2013, Clarity Capital continued to expand with the establishment of their New York office which were managed by David Steinhardt, a Wall Street veteran and the son of hedge fund investor Michael Steinhardt, and Laurence Schreiber, a Wall Street veteran with 20 years of senior management experience at firms such as Deutsche Bank and Bank of America Merrill Lynch.
+In 2013, Clarity Capital established a New York office managed by David Steinhardt, a Wall Street veteran and the son of hedge fund investor Michael Steinhardt, and Laurence Schreiber, a Wall Street veteran with 20 years of senior management experience at firms such as Deutsche Bank and Bank of America Merrill Lynch.

 The firm is licensed with the US Securities and Exchange Commission, the Israel Securities Authority, the Autorité des Marchés Financiers in France, and the Canadian Ontario Securities Commission.